liferay/liferay-docs/deployment/articles/03-installing-a-search-engine/01-intro.markdown

 ### Developer Feature Limitations of Liferay's Solr Integration

-The following APIs are not supported by Liferay's Solr connector and may be added n in the future.
+Implementation for the following APIs may be added in the future though currently they are not supported by Liferay's Solr connector.

 - From Portal Core (Module: `portal-kernel`, Artifact:
     `com.liferay.portal.kernel`):